 Producing innovative education marketing programs is more relevant now than ever before.
 Besides, the planning and logistics of a traditional marketing campaign are far greater than that required to make a digital campaign go viral.
 If you’re not taking advantage of the digital world of possibilities, you need to rethink your strategy.

 Your marketing channels are changing and so is the format.
 Until recent years, the higher education industry was delivering marketing campaigns centered on an “informative” sales pitch, going on and on about the school.
-Youth nowadays have a short attention span and low tolerance for advertising.
+Youth nowadays have a short attention span and a low tolerance for advertising.
 They want your information to be relevant and engaging to help them make decisions.
 Advertising messages to students must speak with them, not at them, for the greatest success and returns.

 Your Internet-based website and social media resources are affecting the college choice process more then you can imagine.
 The competition is intense and the attention span of students limited.
 The solution?
 Stand out from the crowd with interactive campaigns.
 You also need to be the first.
 70% of prospects believe that the first school to call them has an advantage over the competition.
 But applications are not the end game.
-A tight coordination between enrollment and student engagement is essential to retain student application.
+Tight coordination between enrollment and student engagement is essential to retain student application.
 From 20,000 admissions- only 5,000 students will end up enrolling at your facility.
 Digital advertising can help you stay on top of the enrollment process and change the numbers to a more favorable outcome.

 SOCIAL MEDIA GROWTH